 The average expungement case takes seven to eight months in New Jersey.

-The time frame depends on the facts of the case, whether the prosecutor objects to the expungement, the age of the case, etc. We work on your case as fast as we can and will assist the court and prosecutor in anything they need to get your case heard.
+The time frame depends on whether the prosecutor objects to the expungement, the age of the case, the type of offense etc. We will work to get your case resolved as quickly as we can, regardless of any obstacles we may run into throughout the process.

 If you want your record removed right away from some of the online background check websites, our Criminal Background Check Removal service can remove it from 30 websites in about 45 days, and it does not require that your record be expunged, so we can start today.
 You can read more about it by clicking here.

 We unfortunately cannot speed up the process within the court, but we will work to get the petition filed as soon as we can.
 If you are currently seeking employment or are having difficulties keeping your current job because of your record, we will write a letter to let your employer or potential employer know that we are in the process of getting your case expunged.

 You can legally deny that your conviction or arrest ever existed.
 The records will be tightly sealed and not released to the general public.
 N.J.S.
 2C:52-27.

 An expungement in NJ can be denied if (1) there was an inaccuracy in the court records and/or in the expungement petition, (2) you have not followed all of the correct procedures, (3) the court does not believe granting an expungement will be in the interest of society (the court is only required to analyze this for certain higher level convictions) or (4) you or the particular offense is otherwise not eligible for expungement.

 We will examine the reason for the denial and decide the best way to move forward.

 If re-filing the petition immediately is not the best option, then there may be a money-back guarantee for certain services.